 I was able to volunteer abroad with ILP four times and each semester came with it's own set of trials.
 While they were hard in the moment, I wouldn't change anything.
 They made my trips even more meaningful.
 The best piece of advice I ever heard was, "Traveling should be hard or you didn't do it right".
 Traveling should stretch you beyond your limits and comfort zone.

-Come talk to an awesome ILP representative to get more of your questions answered.
+Come talk to an awesome ILP representative

-Before you head off to teach English in the Dominican Republic or live in Thailand for a summer, it's important to know some of the things that make traveling hard -- I'll even add some tips of how to make it easier.
+Before you head off to teach English in the Dominican Republic or live in Vanuatu for a summer, it's important to know some of the things that make traveling hard -- I'll even add some tips of how to make it easier.

 Why traveling can be hard + how to make it easier